TomSmeets/fractal-toy/Notes.md

 + functions can return
 + less allocation?
-+ in this cace nicer interface, (but lets  make the borrow checker happy first :/)
++ in this cache nicer interface, (but lets  make the borrow checker happy first :/)
 - more chance of bugs?
 + imgui works like this, and that works very nicely
 + combines lookup and request